 Common Unit Redemption.
-Immediately following the closing of the offerings, we will redeem from Valero Energy 3,809,750 common units for approximately \$133.9 million to reduce Valero Energy's aggregate ownership interest in us to 49.5% or less.
-We will redeem the common units at a price per unit equal to the net proceeds per unit we receive in this public offering of common units before expenses.
+Immediately following the closing of the offerings, we will redeem from Valero Energy 3,809,750 common units for approximately \$134.1 million, which will reduce Valero Energy's aggregate ownership interest in us to 49.5%.
+We will redeem the common units for \$35.19 per unit, which is equal to the net proceeds per unit we receive in this public offering of common units before expenses.
 Immediately following the redemption, we will cancel the common units redeemed from Valero Energy.
 We will also redeem the corresponding portion of Valero Energy's general partner interest so that it maintains its 2% general partner interest.

 Amendment to Partnership Agreement.
-Immediately upon closing of the offerings, we will amend our partnership agreement to provide that our general partner may be removed by the vote of the holders of at least 58% of our outstanding common units and subordinated units, excluding the common units and subordinated units held by affiliates of our general partner.
-We will also amend our partnership agreement to provide that the election of a successor general partner upon any such removal be approved by the holders of a majority of the common units, excluding the common units held by affiliates of our general partner.
+Immediately upon closing of the offerings, we will amend our partnership agreement to provide that our general partner may be removed by the vote of the holders of at least 58% of our outstanding common units and subordinated units, excluding the common units and subordinated units, excluding the common units and our partnership agreement to provide that the election of a successor general partner upon any such removal be approved by the holders of a majority of the common units, excluding the common units held by affiliates of our general partner.